Maroubra, New South Wales: Maroubra Beach and parklands

 Maroubra Beach stretches for approximately 1 km on Maroubra Bay.
 Mahon Pool is located north of the beach, near Mistral Point.
-Maroubra Beach and Maroubra Pool are temporary closed because of the COVID-19 pandemic.
 There are two surf clubs at Maroubra: Maroubra Surf Life Saving Club and South Maroubra Surf Life Saving Club.
 Arthur Byrne Reserve sits behind both these clubs.
 A skating park is located at the southern end of Maroubra Beach.